fizzle77/JAFDTC/doc/Common_Elements.md

 The handling of target versus steerpoints added by **Add STPT** and **Add TGT** commands depends on the specific airframe.

-After sending the navigation points to JAFDTC, you must dismissing the “Capturing” dialog in JAFDTC as discussed above.
+After sending the navigation points to JAFDTC via the **Send to JAFDTC** button, you must dismiss the “Capturing” dialog in JAFDTC as discussed above.

 ## Applying Configurations to the Jet